asilvino/alvarojoao.github.io/_posts/2017-12-29-Its-good-to-be-average.markdown

 ---
 layout: post
-title:  "It's good to be average - always be average!"
+title:  "How not be average and improve your career!"
 date:   2018-01-14 00:25:35 -0200
 categories: Business Inside
 ---